-Particular weight will be given to projects that support young people, new residents in the area, visitors and those living in poverty – including ‘nature poverty’.
+Particular weight will be given to projects that support young people, new residents in the area, visitors and those living in poverty, including those who are nature deprived.

-Sussex Lund is open to community groups, schools, churches, parish councils, charities, and other not-for-profit organisations.
+Sussex Lund is open to farmers and land managers, community groups, schools, churches, parish councils, charities, and other not-for-profit organisations.
 If you’re a private landowner or a for-profit organisation you will need to demonstrate that the landscape and public benefit is greater than any private gain.